New Mexico Pharmacy Technician Licensing Guide

 ALTERNATIVE entry-level PATHWAY

-If you’re not yet certified by the Pharmacy Technician Certification Board (PTCB), you may still qualify for a temporary uncertified pharmacy technician registration.
+If you’re not yet certified by the PTCB you can still qualify for a temporary uncertified pharmacy technician registration.
 This pathway allows you to begin working in a pharmacy setting while gaining hands-on experience.

 To apply, you’ll need to list the pharmacist or training sponsor who will be responsible for supervising your on-the-job education and training.